Visual Foresight Trees for Object Retrieval from Clutter with Nonprehensile Rearrangement: Visual Foresight Trees

 Here, $C$ is an exploration weight.
 In the first term of (\ref{equation:uct}), unlike typical \uct that favours the child node that maximizes $Q(n_i)$, we keep only the most promising rollouts of $n_i$ and denote by $Q^m(n_i)$ the average returns of the top $m$ rollouts of $n_i$.
 In our implementation, $m = 3$ and $C = 2$.
 We also use (\ref{equation:uct}) with parameters $m = 1$ and $C = 0$ to find the best node, and thus the best push action to execute, after the search is completed, as shown in line~\ref{alg:best-action}.

 \textbf{Expansion.} Given a selected node $n$, we use \dipn to generate a child node by randomly choosing an untried push action $a^\text{push}$ (line~\ref{alg:expansion1}-\ref{alg:expansion2}).
-The action $a^\text{push}$ is uniformly sampled at random from the selected node's action space, which contains two types of push actions, shown as blue and red arrows in the right figure: \begin{enumerate*} \item For each object, we apply principal component analysis to compute its feature axis.
+The action $a^\text{push}$ is uniformly sampled at random from the selected node's action space, which contains two types of push actions: \begin{enumerate*} \item For each object, we apply principal component analysis to compute its feature axis.
 For example, for a rectangle object, the feature axis will be parallel to its long side.
 Four push actions are then sampled with directions perpendicular or parallel to the feature axis, pushing the object from the outside to its center. \item To build a more complete action space, eight additional actions are evenly distributed on each object's contour, with push direction also towards the object's center. \end{enumerate*}

 \textbf{Simulation.} After we generated a new node via expansion, in line~\ref{alg:sim-start}-\ref{alg:sim-end}, we estimate the node's Q-value by uniformly randomly select push actions at random (line~\ref{alg:simulation-roll}) and use \dipn to predict future states (line~\ref{alg:simulation-pred}) until one of the following two termination criteria is met: \begin{enumerate*} \item The total number of push actions used to reach a simulated state is larger than a constant $D^*$. \item The maximum predicted reward value of a simulated state exceeds a threshold $R_{gp}^*$. \end{enumerate*} In line~\ref{alg:sim-gn}, when calculating $r$, a discount factor $\gamma$ is used to penalize a long sequence of action.
 Here, we use $\max\gn$ to reference the maximum value in a grasp reward table.
 In our implementation, \gn is only called once for each unique state and the output is saved by a hashmap.